Vinayak730/amfoss-task/README.md

 There are only three task which is:-
 * To download ubuntu and install it on my computer :
   [Task-0](https://github.com/Vinayak730/amfoss-task/tree/master/task-0)
+  This is all about how i installed ubuntu
 * Starring all amfoss repository :
   [Task-1](https://github.com/Vinayak730/amfoss-task/tree/master/task-1)
 * Solving program from codeforce and hackerrank :